Work Experience Program

 For each person who participates as a job seeker in the EEP, APD will allocate funds to provide the following services: Supported Employment coaching to secure a good job match; Supported Employment follow-along services to help retain the job; assistance with transportation needed for work and securing paid internships as pathways to competitive employment.

 Financial Need Assistance

-The Foundation offers programs and services to the entire community, and services are NOT limited to individuals enrolled at The Learning Academy or The Learning Center.
+The Foundation offers programs and services to the entire community, and services are NOT limited to individuals enrolled at The Learning Academy.
 Additionally, some individuals may qualify for a scholarship.
 Complete the Financial Need Assistance Application here.